phytec-labs/meta-redbeet/README.md

 - [PLC Utils](https://github.com/qca/open-plc-utils) - The softwares used to test/verify communication between the AM62 and the RED beet.
 These were pre-compiled by PHYTEC to run on the AM62/AM62A ARM64 Embedded Linux.

-II.
-Adding the meta-phytec_redbeet layer to your build
+2 - Adding the meta-phytec_redbeet layer to your build
 ======================================================

 Enter the sources directory of your yocto build and checkout the meta-layer